North Macedonia–United States relations: History

-The United States formally recognized North Macedonia on February 8, 1994, and the two countries established full diplomatic relations on September 13, 1995.
+The United States formally recognized North Macedonia in 1994, and the two countries established full diplomatic relations in 1995.
 The U.S. Liaison Office was upgraded to an Embassy in February 1996, and the first U.S. Ambassador to Skopje arrived in July 1996.
 The development of political relations between the United States and North Macedonia has ushered in a whole host of other contacts between the two states.

 The United States, together with its European allies, strongly condemned the initiators of the 2001 insurgency in North Macedonia and closely supported the government and major parties' successful efforts to forge a peaceful, political solution to the crisis through the Ohrid Framework Agreement.
 In partnership with the EU and other international organizations active in North Macedonia, the United States is facilitating the Government's implementation of the Framework Agreement and fostering long-term peace and stability in the country.
 North Macedonia continues to make an important contribution to regional stability by facilitating the logistical supply of NATO (including U.S.) peacekeepers in Kosovo.

 Today, North Macedonia and the United States enjoy a cooperative relationship across a broad range of political, economic, cultural, military, and social issues.
 The United States supports North Macedonia's aspirations to build a democratically secure and market-oriented society, and has donated large amounts of foreign assistance for democracy and economic reforms, defense reforms, and projects to strengthen rule of law and improve education.
 Bilateral assistance budgeted to North Macedonia under the Support Europe Economic Development (SEED) Act totaled over $320 million from 1990 to 2004, including budget support and other assistance to help North Macedonia recover from the 2001 crisis.
 North Macedonia received approximately $37 million in SEED Act assistance in 2005.

+In April 2025, President Donald Trump implemented a tariff program on all foreign nations which included a tariff of 33% on North Macedonia imports.
+On 3 June 2025, North Macedonia announced its plan to abolish all import taxes on the U.S. in hopes of reaching a reciprocal 0% tariff agreement with the Trump Administration.

 U.S. Agency for International Development (USAID) programs in North Macedonia promote accelerated growth, support stronger democratic institutions, and help educate citizens of North Macedonia for a modern economy.
 A key focus of U.S. assistance is helping North Macedonia implement the August 2001 Framework Agreement; implementing the decentralization provision is a priority.
 USAID is targeting capacity building for local government officials, who will have more authority and responsibility devolved from the central government, as well as providing grants to fund small-scale infrastructure projects.